andylovecloud/andylovecloud/README.md

-Hello, I'm **Andy**.
-Used to work with expertise in Software Development Product LifeCycle Management (PLM) for 10 years.
+I Used to work with expertise in Software Development Product LifeCycle Management (PLM) for 10 years.

 Currently, pursuing my second Bachelor in Business Administration in Computer Applications at HAMK University in Finland.
 As planned I'll be gradudated in summer 2025.